Mono312/Mono312.github.io/_news/announcement_2.md

 related_posts: false
 ---

-🎓I joined NUS as a student in the [Master of Computing program (CS track)](https://www.comp.nus.edu.sg/programmes/pg/mcs/) and continued my research in the Acoustic Research Lab. 🇸🇬
+🎓I continued my study at NUS as a student in the [Master of Computing program (CS track)](https://www.comp.nus.edu.sg/programmes/pg/mcs/) and continued my research in the Acoustic Research Lab. 🇸🇬